straw-hat-team/adr/adrs/1358452048/README.md

 }
 ```

-Also, although some of the implementations are not technically wrong, they may
+Also, although some implementations are not technically wrong, they may miss
-miss some concern.
+some concern.

 For example, using render function over components: